Last date modified: 2026-May-22

 Adding a custom template

 While the default email templates promote consistent communication, there may be times when you need to further tailor that communication to meet specific policies.
 In those cases, you can create custom templates and save them for repeated use.
+Custom templates are specific to the agency creating them and appear in template drop-down menus once saved.
+They can be selected by anyone in your agency.
+You cannot delete custom templates.

 To create a custom template: